Atmospheric Circulation and the Mixing Zone. (by Diego Fdez-Sevilla, PhD.)

 Timing the pace at which our environment evolves is crucial in order to adopt measures to adapt and mitigate possible synergistic interactions between human activities and threats raising from environmental changes.

-If you want to know more over my assessments over those interactions you should follow the links through the present text and explore the other publications and categories described in the top menu of in this blog.
+If you want to know more over my assessments over those interactions you should follow the links through the present text and explore the rest of publications and categories described in the top menu of this blog.

 The aim of publishing my work openly is to allow for it to be exposed for an open review.
 So any constructive feedback is welcome.
 After a period of time of at least a month from the publishing date on this blog and at LinkedIn, if no comments are found discussing the value of the piece published I then publish it at ResearchGate generating a DOI for posterior references.

-In order to protect my intellectual rights, more assessment in depth and the statistical and numerical analyses that I have performed to support my arguments can be discussed at my email: d.fdezsevilla(at)gmail.com
+In order to protect my intellectual rights, plagiarism and misappropriation, more assessment in depth and, more statistical and numerical analyses that I have performed to support my arguments, can be discussed by direct contact at my email: d.fdezsevilla(at)gmail.com

 Since October 2013 I have been studying the behaviour of the Polar Jet Stream and the weather events associated as well as the implications derived into atmospheric dynamics and environmental synergies.